Infection and immunity

 Description of Research

-Eeva-Liisa Eskelinen leads the Electron Microscopy Laboratory at the Institute of Biomedicine.
-Her group investigates membrane dynamics in mammalian autophagy, where cells transport redundant and damaged organelles to lysosomes for degradation and recycling.
-The cytoplasmic cargo is enveloped into an autophagosome that delivers the cargo for degradation by fusing with a lysosome.
+Eskelinen group investigates membrane dynamics in mammalian autophagy, where cells transport redundant and damaged organelles to lysosomes for degradation and recycling.
+The cytoplasmic cargo is enveloped into an autophagosome that delivers the cargo for degradation and recycling by fusing with a lysosome.
 Autophagy is crucial for the homeostasis of most cells, in particular for postmitotic cells like neurons.
-The origin of autophagosome membranes is one of the long-lasting open questions in the field, which is addressed using live-cell imaging and correlative light-electron microscopy.
-Another topic in the group is the small GTPase RAB24.
-The group showed that RAB24 is required for the clearance of autolysosomes in cells under basal conditions.
-Currently, the group investigates the molecular mechanisms of RAB24 in neuronal cells and cancer, and evaluates the expression of RAB24 in human cancers.
+In particular, the group is interested in the small GTPase RAB24.
+The group showed earlier that RAB24 is required for the clearance of autolysosomes in cells under basal conditions.

 Current topics